rothgar/netdata-wiki/General-Info---node.d.md

 		if(typeof(config.servers) === 'undefined' || config.servers.length === 0) {

 			/*
-			 * create a service using internal default
+			 * create a service using internal defaults;
 			 * this is used for auto-detecting the settings
 			 * if possible
 			 */